EulaConstellar/recipe/README.md

      for (var i = 1; i <= n; i++) {

-Two if statements say: "If 'i' is evenly divisible by both 3 and 5, then log "FizzBuzz" into the console.
-Else, if it's only divisible evenly by 3 (but not also 5), then log "Fizz" into the console.
+Two if statements say: "If 'i' is evenly divisible by both 3 and 5, then log 'FizzBuzz' into the console.
+Else, if it's only divisible evenly by 3 (but not also 5), then log 'Fizz' into the console".

      if (i % 3 === 0) {
           if (i % 5 === 0) {